MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

   > [!NOTE]
   > You can use the external assessment to call the evaluate, observation, or label API of the shared or private assessment it points to.

   - **Sample response** – This section contains the sample response expected from the target assessment.
-The information displayed is manually provided by the target assessment admin, and is used to enable descriptions (tooltips) and suggestions for autocomplete when the assessment isreferenced in a rule.
+The information displayed is manually provided by the target assessment admin, and is used to enable descriptions (tooltips) and suggestions for autocomplete when the assessment is referenced in a rule.
 3. When you're done setting the required fields, select **Create**.

 ## Call an external assessment